 Different types of music will use these elements differently, but all EDM tracks can be broken down into basic elements.
 Visualizing a song’s structure becomes easier when understanding these basic elements.

-The four key elements of mixing electronic music are levels, pan, effects, and automation.
+The four key elements of mixing music are levels, pan, effects, and automation.
 Levels refer to the volume of each track in relation to one another, while panning refers to where each track should be placed in the stereo field.

 Effects add texture and depth to tracks, while automation allows you to adjust parameters over time.
 Mixing is like putting together a kitset bookshelf with screws and glue – it takes patience and skill but can be incredibly rewarding when done correctly!

-Creating Your First EDM Song
+Creating Your First EDM Track

 - When creating your EDM beat, keep it simple and groovy – use kicks on the quarter notes, snares on every other quarter note, and some hi-hat and percussion to add character